DuroMax vs Honda

 Who Should Choose Honda?

-Honda is the clear choice for buyers who place reliability and build quality above all else.
-With a perfect Tier A reliability rating of 100 out of 100 and an average quality score of 6.9, Honda generators are built to last and backed by a reputation that few competitors can match.
-For users who depend on a generator in critical situations, such as backup home power or job site use, that dependability carries real weight.
+Honda is the right choice for buyers who place the highest priority on long-term reliability and build quality.
+With a perfect Tier A reliability score of 100/100 and an average quality rating of 6.9, Honda generators are built to last and backed by a reputation that holds strong resale value.
+The EU2200i, scoring 7.3 as Honda's top model, exemplifies the brand's focus on refined, dependable engineering.

 Score Breakdown